Privacy and Reporting Policy

 Depending on the circumstances, Ampol reserves the right to charge you a reasonable administrative fee in connection with your request to access personal information.

 For example, Ampol's reasonable administrative costs might include:

 - reasonable staff costs in locating and collating the information;

 - reasonable costs involved in having someone explain the information to you.

 If a fee is charged for providing access, you will be advised of the likely cost in advance.

 In some instances, Ampol may not release the personal information.
-For example, if the information reveals a formula or the details of a commercially sensitive decision-making process, then, in these instances, Ampol may decide to give you an explanation of the commercially-sensitive decision rather than direct access to the information.
+For example, if the information reveals the details of a commercially sensitive decision-making process, then Ampol may decide to give you an explanation of the commercially-sensitive decision rather than direct access to the information.

 Ampol will take reasonable steps to correct personal information that is inaccurate.
 You should contact Ampol if your personal information changes.
 If Ampol believes it is inappropriate to delete or alter the original information, it will discuss with you alternative ways of correcting the information that satisfies the needs of both parties.